OlgaRaynor/Projects/US-candy_distributor_sql/README.md

 ### Recommendations
 1. Create action plan for the "Sugar" division (which doesnt achieve sales goals)
 2. Develop promotion plan for "Kazookles" product line - to increase the product margin (for example, combined sales with other products)
-3. Relocate product lines into two factories with more strategic locations, decreasing the average shipping distance by 17%, this will also result to a balanced sales share across factories
+3. Relocate product lines into two factories with more strategic locations, decreasing the average shipping distance by 17%, this will also result to a balanced sales share across factories (ready to provide list of product line relocations)